Tradeshift/bucko/README.md

 6. Activate your app in Tradeshift (the appstore URL was shown in the output of `npm run create-app`) and you should be able to develop locally and see the changes in Tradeshift.

+# Troubleshooting

+If the tunnel does not work, you can run https server by doing next steps

+1. Run the server
+    ```bash
+    $ npm run start-app:local
+    ```
+2. Go to the `https://localhost:8443` and confirm self-signed certificate

+3. Go the Tradeshift and see your app running

 Happy coding!